Prehistoric · Enclosure

 What is Gron-Gaer?

-Gron-Gaer is a prehistoric enclosure located in Wales and designated as a scheduled ancient monument under Cadw SAM GM197.
+Gron-Gaer is a Prehistoric enclosure located in Wales, designated as a scheduled ancient monument under the Cadw reference SAM GM197.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM197.

 What period does Gron-Gaer date from?

 Gron-Gaer dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Gron-Gaer?